maxtoroq/maxtoroq.github.io/XCST/c/_variable.md

 ## Differences with `xsl:variable`

 `c:variable` does not support qualified names. `c:variable` is mutable and can be left uninitialized.
 No implicit zero-length `string` or document node.
-Text nodes are compiled to `string`, with make `string` a first-class citizen in XCST.
+Text nodes are compiled to `string`, wich make `string` a first-class citizen in XCST.
 Parentless text nodes don't exist in XCST.